24 January 2023 PACE delegation members take part in the debate on the recent tensions between Belgrade and Pristina

 M T W T F S S

-• 12.00 - sitting of the Committee on Finance, State Budget and Control of Public Spending (National Assembly House, 13 Nikola Pasic Square, hall 3)
+• 12.00 - sitting of the Committee on the Judiciary, Public Administration and Local Self-Government (National Assembly House, 13 Nikola Pasic Square, hall 3)

 Full event calendar